flennerhag/mlens/README.md

 ### Transparent Architecture API

 Ensembles are built by adding layers to an instance object: layers in their turn are comprised of a list of estimators.
-No matter how complext the ensemble, to train it call the ``fit`` method:
+No matter how complex the ensemble, to train it call the ``fit`` method:

 ```Python